 With over 40 tournaments and also travel teams for national/international events, the San Diego Junior Golf Association Tour (SDJGA) is one of the oldest and most comprehensive junior golf tours in the country.
 Alumni include Phil Mickelson and Charlie Hoffman.
 The local San Diego tour is open to competitive juniors age 6 to 18.
 The SDJGA tournament schedule can be found here.

-The Junior Tour of Northern California is open to competitive juniors age 10 to 18.
+The Junior Tour of Northern California (JTNC) is open to competitive juniors age 10 to 18.
 AJGA performance stars are awarded to the winners of all Boys and Girls Championship flights.

 The 2018 Junior Tour of Northern California tournament schedule can be found here.

-The Florida Junior Tour holds more high-quality, affordable competitions throughout Florida for boys and girls aged 13-18 years old.
+The Florida Junior Tour (FJT) holds more high-quality, affordable competitions throughout Florida for boys and girls aged 13-18 years old.
 All of the FJT tournaments are nationally ranked and the winners from each tournament earn exemptions into the American Junior Golf Association (AJGA).
 The tour is run by the Florida State Golf Association (FSGA).

 The 2018 Florida Junior Tour schedule of tournaments can be found here.